This post may contain affiliate links. Click here to read my full disclosure.

 I’m going to tell you how you can maximize your income in your first year in real estate whether you’re a bit of an introvert or someone new to the area with absolutely no contacts (other than your family and pets, of course).

 I first began my real estate career in the State of Georgia, in a town called Warner Robins in 2012.
-I’m going to share with you my approach as a new Realtor® in Warner Robins and then starting out as a first-year real estate agent in a new state after we moved to Illinois.
+I’m going to share with you my approach as a new Realtor® in Warner Robins and then starting over as a first-year real estate agent in a new state after we moved to Illinois.

 My approach and technique were completely different in both states, and I want to share what worked and what wasn’t so effective so you can have an amazing first year in real estate!
-Side note: Before I dive in, it’s important to know that it’s absolutely crucial that you set SMART goals.

 First: What is a Real Estate Sphere of Influence?

-If you’re new to real estate or researching information before becoming licensed, you might be wondering what a real estate Sphere of Influence is exactly…
+If you’re new to real estate or researching information before becoming licensed, you might be wondering what a real estate sphere of influence is exactly…

 Simply put, a sphere of influence is a circle of all of the people you know and who they know that you may be able to “influence” to make a sale.
 This can include family, friends, acquaintances, your hairstylist, your preacher, etc. You get the gist.